 If you are unable to submit the form online, please let us know at [email protected] or 780-422-8174 and we will make other arrangements.

-Successful applicants will be notified by late November 2020.
+Successful applicants will be notified in November 2021.

 Note: Apprentices are chosen based on independent adjudication.
 Adjudicators consider quality of writing, writing experience, benefit to artist at this stage of their career, and overall suitability to the program.
 The work of the jury is confidential, and unsuccessful applicants will not be informed as to why they were not chosen to participate.